To whom it may concern:

 Please know that it hurts when you so casually decide you know what’s best for me.
 MS has affected every part of my life, but that doesn’t mean it’s made me incapable of making decisions.
 Don’t exclude me from things just because you think I wouldn’t want to be a part or because you think it would be too hard for me to do.
 Let me make that decision.
 It hurts more to be left out than to give a response of “no thank you” to an invitation.
 I would much rather be given the option.
 Please don’t stop inviting me or including me even if you get a lot of “No” replies.

 Something else I’d like to say…for some reason you have this need to ask me if I’m feeling better every time you see me.
-As I’ve said before, MS is progressive so that question truly has no right answer.
+As I’ve said before, MS is progressive so that question truly has no answer.
 Feeling better than what or when?
 Yesterday?
 Ten minutes ago?
 Last year?
 Instead of always asking me if I’m feeling better, treat me like everyone else.
 There are more things to talk about in life than my having MS. I don’t want that to be the center of conversation every time we meet.
-I am more than my MS. I am still me and would much rather talk about gardening, traveling, architecture or the next movie coming out.
+I am more than my MS. I am still me and would much rather talk about gardening, traveling, architecture or the funny thing I saw yesterday on the side of the road.
 Don’t ignore my struggle, but don’t make it a continual focus either.

 Please know that I have my bad days and at times terrible, horrible really awful days.
 Getting out doesn’t make them better either.
 In actuality, going out has the potential of making them worse.
 Me doing more will not make my MS symptoms less.
 Yes, exercise is important, but it has to be done carefully.
 That old saying “no pain, no gain” will not work for me.
 If I get to the point of pain, I have pushed too far and my body is going to rebel for days, if not weeks.
 I have to do everything carefully and with great planning.
 Sometimes my bad days happen within minutes of a good moment.
 That’s just how rebellious my body can be.
 So please don’t tell me I need to get out more or I just need to lose weight to feel better.
 That’s not the cause of my struggle and it is not the answer to my pain.